JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 	- Quicksort
 	- Merge sort
 #### Searching algorithms
+Both search algorithm below are simple to implement, perhaps even trivial.
+Yet they anturally flow into the topic of Graphs.
+- [ ] Linear Searching
+- [ ] Binary Search

 ### Graphs
 Graphs are an important aspect in Computer Science.
 Many problems can be explained and solved as Graphs.
 An example would be social networks, personal relations can be seen as graph edges.